Enchufadoo/launshr/README.md

-<div id="top"></div>

 ### About The Project

-Meant to be an easy way to launch programs or run commands by saving them in a config file.
+Meant to be an easy way to launch programs or run commands by saving them in a configuration file.

 [![Product Name Screen Shot][product-screenshot]](https://example.com)